 Reaching its fifth year of operations, in June, the YMCA was awarded an extension of its management contract for a further five years.

-While operating an elite aquatic sport facility, the YMCA’s management team also commits to the organisation’s community development objectives helping many South Australians in need with programs that develop, nurture and support those with social diseases, enable access to affordable programs and those that lead to the creation of healthy habits that will affect lives.
+While operating an elite aquatic sport facility, the YMCA’s management team also commits to the organisation’s community development objectives helping many South Australians in need with programs that develop, nurture and support those encountering a range of social engagement issues, enable access to affordable programs and those that lead to the creation of healthy habits that will affect lives.

 Throughout the year, the YMCA has also embarked on a number of new long term initiatives to enhance business operations through increased efficiency, diversification and environmental awareness.

-Among these initiatives the YMCA has committed to responsible environmental management and endeavours by practice sound water management and waste recycling principles.
+Among these initiatives the YMCA has committed to responsible environmental management and endeavours through sound water management and waste recycling principles.

 Committing to zero waste heading to landfill, the Centre’s waste was converted to Bioethanol fuel or toilet paper.

 The YMCA have also enhanced South Australia’s only mobile water theme park, with its WIBIT Sports inflatable play structure on which children and adults alike crawl, jump, walk, slide over giant inflatable slides, obstacle courses and dinosaurs.